fablabbcn/winemakers-web/README.md

 ### Develop locally

-Start the Hugo webserver with
+Start the Hugo webserver locally with

-`hugo server -D`
+`hugo server`